xdubois-57/iwanttobe.be-paid/DESIGN.md

 ## 4. Development Guidelines

+1. **CSS Styling**:
+   - All CSS must be placed in `/css/styles.css`
+   - Avoid inline styles in HTML/PHP files
+   - Use CSS variables for theme colors and spacing
+   - Follow BEM (Block-Element-Modifier) naming convention for complex components
+   - Always prefer PicoCSS components over custom styles when available

+2. **PicoCSS Usage**:
+   - Use built-in PicoCSS components (buttons, forms, cards etc.) as the foundation
+   - Only create custom styles when no suitable PicoCSS component exists
+   - When extending PicoCSS, do so through CSS variables where possible
+   - Maintain PicoCSS's design language and spacing system

-1. 📱 Responsive Design
+3. 📱 Responsive Design
    - Test on desktop
    - Test on Android
    - Test on iPhone

-2. 🏗️ MVC Pattern
+4. 🏗️ MVC Pattern
    - Follow separation of concerns
    - Keep controllers thin
    - Use models for business logic

-3. 🛣️ Routing
+5. 🛣️ Routing
    - Update both routing files
    - Follow existing patterns

-4. 🎨 UI Consistency
+6. 🎨 UI Consistency
    - Maintain header across pages
    - Use PicoCSS components
    - Follow responsive patterns

-5. 🌐 Internationalization
+7. 🌐 Internationalization
    - Add translations for all text
    - Test RTL languages
    - Update ALL supported languages when making changes